Ghana Turns 69: Otumfuo Attends Independence Day Event With Luxury Rolls-Royce, Video Evokes Joy

 Ghana’s 69th Independence Day, John Mahama, Jubilee House, Austerity, Bawumia, Otumfuo

-The Asantehene, Otumfuo Osei TuTu II, attends the Independence Day event in South Africa.
+The Asantehene, Otumfuo Osei Tutu II, arrives at the Independence Day event in South Africa on March 6, 2026, in a Rolls-Royce.
 Photo credit: @Opemsuo Radio/Facebook, @Meye Asantenii/Facebook

 Source: UGC